fjefferson/printScreenShotJs/readme.rst

 printScreenShotJs
 --------------------

-* Print your screen incluide(css,image) with Bootstrap.
-Save in PDF or another extension.
+* Print your screen incluide(css, image) with Bootstrap.
+Save in PDF or other extensions.
 * Html2Canvas

-Dependenceis
+Dependencies
 -----------
 * jQuery
 * lib/html2canvas.js